 If you cannot figure out right from the start that it is a cardiac arrest case, you might lose a life.
 Nursing students and those aspiring to take nursing courses should have CPR certification and first aid certification.

 Assessing victims for signs of life

-When attending to patients, the nursing student should be in a position to check out evaluate the patient and check on the vitals to ascertain if they are alive or dead.
-The training gives the students the ability to provide a proper medical history of patients as they call for specialized attention.
+When attending to patients, the nursing student should be able to check out, evaluate the patient, and check on the vitals to ascertain if they are alive or dead.
+In addition, the training gives the students the ability to provide a proper medical history of patients as they call for specialized attention.

 Skills in Performing CPR